-UK science produces enormous value for society.
+The UK is a global leader in science and technology, with world-class research, talent and infrastructure.
 We led the world in developing an effective Covid-19 vaccine, building on a strong base in biological science that had been cultivated over decades.
 British physicists pioneered radar during the Second World War to protect the country from attack.
 From the steam engine to machine learning, science has fuelled the creation of countless jobs and turbocharged our economy in every part of the country.

-We now face a raft of massive generational challenges including an ageing population, climate change, biodiversity loss and the rapid advance of technology.
-If the UK is to continue to flourish, we need a high-functioning science system the brings the knowledge, capacity and skills to adapt and respond to these challenges.
+We must not take that position for granted.
+The UK is not alone in seeking to grow its domestic R&D capabilities, and we need to keep pace with rapid global change.
+If the UK is to continue to flourish, we need a high-functioning science system the brings the knowledge, capacity and skills to adapt and respond.
 This cannot be created on the fly, and the necessary long-term investment decisions must be put in place now to ensure that science and technology can deliver the advances that underpin a more secure, prosperous and resilient future.